gu-fan/riv.vim/README.rst

 Links
 ~~~~~

-Links are highlighted in syntax and highlighted with `cursor highlighting`_.
+Links are highlighted in syntax and highlighted with Cursor_Highlighting_.

 And you can jumping with links.